Woetohice/local-developer-environment/README.md

 3. Open Visual Studio Code
 4. Select "Open Folder..."
 5. Navigate to the local-developer-environment folder and click "select Folder"
-  a) you will be prompted to install a series of extension and add ons that are helpful.
+   * you will be prompted to install a series of extension and add ons that are helpful.
 6. Open the Terminal menu in VScode and select New Terminal
-   a) a new pane will appear at the bottom of the window.   click the V next to the plus and select "Git bash"
+   * a new pane will appear at the bottom of the window.   click the V next to the plus and select "Git bash"
 7. type ```scripts/container-deploy.sh```
-   a) The first time you run this, it will be downloading a lot of data, and may take up to 10 minutes to complete.
+   * The first time you run this, it will be downloading a lot of data, and may take up to 10 minutes to complete.
 8) switch to your Docker Deskop to verify the containers started
-   a) expand the local-developer-environment container
+   * expand the local-developer-environment container
-   b) you should have 9 items inside of it
+   * you should have 9 items inside of it
      * kafka-server
      * opensearch-node
      * postgres-1